Chess (Northwestern University): History

 In 1978, the improved Chess 4.7—which had by now achieved a 2030 rating after 31 tournament games—played against David Levy who, in 1968 had wagered that he would not be beaten by a computer within ten years.
 Whereas Chess 4.7 had beaten Levy under blitz conditions, the bet involved forty moves over a two-hour period, the computer's choices being relayed by telephone from Minnesota to the board.
 Levy won the bet convincingly, defeating Chess 4.7 in a six-game match by a score of 4.5-1.5, The computer scored a draw in game two after getting a completely winning position but being outplayed by Levy in the endgame, and a win in game four—the first computer victory against a human master—when Levy essayed the very sharp, dubious Latvian Gambit.
 Levy wrote, "I had proved that my 1968 assessment had been correct, but on the other hand my opponent in this match was very, very much stronger than I had thought possible when I started the bet."
 He observed that, "Now nothing would surprise me (very much)."
 International Master Edward Lasker stated in 1978, "My contention that computers cannot play like a master, I retract.
 They play absolutely alarmingly.
 I know, because I have lost games to 4.7."

 The last revision of the program was Chess 4.9 in 1979.
 It won the 10th ACM North American Computer Chess Championship tournament in Detroit and played at the expert level (2100).
 David Slate, with William Blanchard of Vogelback Computing Center at Northwestern University, later wrote a new program in Fortran, originally dubbed "Chess 5.0", but later renamed Nuchess.
 It competed from 1980 to 1984 but was never the dominating force of its predecessor.
 Its best competitive result was a second place finish in the 1981 North American Computer Chess Championship.
 During the 1980's the software paradigm of chess dominance gave way to specialized chess hardware machines like Belle, HiTech, and Chiptest, and the Northwestern series of programs was retired from competition after 1984.

 In 1978 and 1979, Atkin and Peter W. Frey published in BYTE a series on computer chess programming, including the Pascal source for Chess 0.5, a chess engine suitable for microcomputers.

-Atkin, Slate, and Frey later wrote microcomputer chess, checkers, and Reversi programs for Odesta Corporation.
+Atkin authored Chess 7.0 for Odesta Corporation; he, Slate, and Frey also wrote microcomputer checkers and Reversi programs.
 Advertisements cited their Northwestern affiliation and authorship of Chess 4.7, "World Computer Chess Champion, 1977-1980".